AIResearchHub/transformergallery/transformer.md

 Transformers are attention-based models, so they are actually agnostic about each word's position, and, therefore, the potentially important positional relationships between words.

 The most simple form of positional encoding is simply assigning a positive integer to each word in the sentence.
-This method does designate each word to a unique position, but it starts to get shakey when dealing with sequences of varying sizes.
+This method does designate each word to a unique position, but it starts to get shakey when dealing with sequences of varying sizes, which can make training difficult.
+If we trained this way, it will make the model flounder on sequences of unseen lengths, since it won't know the significance of a position it has never seen.

-If the goal is to understand a position's relationship to the whole sentence, then, using this form of positional encoding, we'd be training our algorithm to treat the 3rd word of a 5 word sentnece the same as the 3rd word of a Harry Potter novel.
-Clearly, both of these words have varying levels of importance relative to their entire sequence.

 Ok, then, what if we normalize that positional encoding score so that for a sequence of $n$ words, we just assign word $i$ to $\frac{i}{n}$?

-While this idea takes the a word's position relative to a
+While this idea takes the word's position relative to the whole sequence into account, it starts getting hairy when you assign .2 to the 1st word of a sequence of 5 and the 50th word of a 250 word long sequence.

+Let's look at how the original transformer does it, then we will see why this choice of positional encoding makes the most sense.
+$$\text{If position $k$ is even: } P(k, 2i) = \text{sin}(\frac{k}{n^{2i/d}})$$

 ## Encoder